Gaston900/PSArcadeClassic/README.md

 # PSArcadeClassic+
 What is PSARCADECLASSIC+?

 It's called Project Shadow Arcade Classic+, it's a project that started at the beginning of this year 2022, a version 0.232 [ARCADE64] is being used as a base system, but in reality it started with a version 0.215 [The project was used as a base system PSMame Plus Metal Slug Forever Special Edition], but it was decided to drop this version due to several various problem situations that became more complicated as it progressed adding new roms to the system, because modern codes had to be downgraded and in order to be able to convert them so that were compatible with the version.
-0.215, these source codes are still being preserved as a lot of progress has been made and will locate it in docs/Old Code Version/PSArcade Classic+ 2.0.7z, it can be compiled for the Windows XP operating system.
+0.215, these source codes are still being preserved as a lot of progress has been made and will locate it in docs/Source Code [Version Old]/PSArcade Classic+ 2.0.7z, it can be compiled for the Windows XP operating system.

-This project is focused on merging the Arcade64 + HBMame system, The main thing has started by updating the Roms Sets from version 0.232 - 0.243, then it continued with a total cleaning of the roms thus eliminating hundreds of useless roms or .chd and unnecessary and thus to be able to generate a collectible edition and in this way a single version will be published.
+This project is focused on merging the Arcade64 + HBMame system, The main thing has started by updating the Roms Sets from version 0.232 - 0.245, then it continued with a total cleaning of the roms thus eliminating hundreds of useless roms or .chd and unnecessary and thus to be able to generate a collectible edition and in this way a single version will be published.
 So that we can leave the roms system much lighter for our hard drive.

 This way you will be able to enjoy all the arcade systems in a single version, including all the hacks that currently exist.